Zionism: End of the Mandate and expulsion of the Palestinians

 The urgency of the condition of the Jewish refugees in Europe motivated the committee to unanimously vote in favor of terminating the British mandate in Palestine.
 The disagreement came with regards to whether Palestine should be partitioned or if it should constitute a federal state.
-American lobbying efforts, pressuring UN delegates with the threat of withdrawal of US aid, eventually secured the General Assembly votes in favor of the partition of Palestine into separate Jewish and Arab states, which was passed 29 November 1947.
+American lobbying efforts, pressuring UN delegates with the threat of withdrawal of US aid, eventually secured the General Assembly votes in favor of the partition of Palestine into separate Jewish and Arab states, which was passed November 29, 1947.

 Outbursts of violence slowly grew into a wider civil war between the Arabs and Zionist militias.
 By mid-December, the Haganah had shifted to a more "aggressive defense", abandoning notions of restraint it had espoused from 1936 to 1939.
 The Haganah reprisal raids were often disproportionate to the initial Arab offenses, which led to the spread of violence to previously unaffected areas.
 The Zionist militias, employed terror attacks against Arab civilian and militia centers and many Palestinians were evicted from their houses.
 In response, Arabs planted bombs in Jewish civilian areas, particularly in Jerusalem.

 The first expulsion of Palestinians began 12 days after the adoption of the UN resolution, and the first Palestinian village was eliminated a month later, in retaliation for Palestinian attacks on convoys and Jewish settlements.
-In March 1948, Zionist forces began implementing Plan D, an ethnic cleansing operation that involved the expulsion of civilians and the destruction of Arab towns and villages in pursuit of eliminating Palestinians seen as potentially hostile, resulting in the loss of Palestine to much of its indigenous population.
-According to Benny Morris Zionist forces committed 24 massacres of Palestinians in the ensuing war, in part as a form of psychological warfare, the most notorious of which is the Deir Yassin massacre.
-The United Nations Conciliation Commission for Palestine estimated that between 1948 and 1949, 710,000 Palestinians were driven out of the country and another 40,000 were internally displaced, primarily as a result of these expulsions and massacres.
+In April 1948, Zionist forces began implementing Plan Dalet, destroying Arab towns and villages and expelling civilians, seeking to remove potentially hostile Palestinians.
+Its implementation decisively contributed to the Palestinian refugee crisis, with Palestine losing much of its indigenous population, and is described by historians such as Ilan Pappé as ethnic cleansing.
+According to Benny Morris Zionist forces committed 24 massacres of Palestinians in the ensuing war, in part as a form of psychological warfare, the most notorious being the Deir Yassin massacre.
+The United Nations Conciliation Commission for Palestine estimated that between 1948 and 1949, 710,000 Palestinians were driven out and another 40,000 were internally displaced, primarily as a result of these expulsions and massacres.